-- Locus of control: feeling like you are the one who chooses what to do and you have the power of changing your life’s predicament
+- Locus of control: feeling like you are the one who chooses what to do and you have the power to change your life’s predicament

-- Focus: being able to focus on one activity at once without distractions is a crucial element for reaching flow (also read “The One Thing” and “Essentialism“)
+- Focus: being able to focus on one activity at a time without distractions is a crucial element for reaching flow (also read “The One Thing” and “Essentialism“)

 Flow Is Enjoyment, Not Pleasure

-Pleasures are reactions to specific actions which are good for our survival or procreation.
+Pleasures are reactions to specific actions that are good for our survival or procreation.

-But a life chasing pleasure can lead to addiction and never moving forward in life.
+But chasing pleasure can lead to addiction and never moving forward in life.

 I only partially agree with this one.
 In the end, this is a major over-simplification.
 Read my “criticism of Flow” below.

-In my opinion, there is one crucial lesson learned to improve your life:
+In my opinion, there is one crucial lesson to learn to improve your life:

 - Internalize that you always have a choice

-You cannot enter flow when you are following orders or when you are doing things that you don’t really want to do.
+You cannot enter flow when you are following orders or doing things that you don’t really want to do.

 And it’s not just about “flow”, it’s about efficiency, mood, life pleasure, and success as well.

-The moment I forced myself to change the attitude I became happier and more effective.
+The moment I forced myself to change my attitude, I became happier and more effective.

 Always remind yourself that you have a choice.
 And if you are doing something, it’s because you are choosing to do it.

-I enjoyed the book, yet I also have some important criticism of “Flow: The Psychology of Optimal Experience”.
+I enjoyed the book, yet I also have some important criticisms of “Flow: The Psychology of Optimal Experience”.